typicode/husky/README.md

 ---

-You're viewing documentation for husky v5, which is free to use in Open Source projects ❤️ and in early access for Sponsors 🎁 _for a limited time_.
+You're viewing documentation for husky v5, which is free to use in Open Source projects ❤️ and in early access for Sponsors 🎁.

 To use this new version at work, you can become a sponsor on [GitHub Sponsors](https://github.com/sponsors/typicode) or [Open Collective](https://opencollective.com/husky).